Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 print( 'led off = ' + str(led_off))

 If the find function doesn’t find the required string, it will return a “-1” value.
 If this finds the string, it will return the related position as an integer.
-With this in mind, the following if statements will set the LED on/off and he related state message string:
+With this in mind, the following if statements will set the LED on/off and the related state message string:

 if led_status >0: